Tanya Euridge (RAD)

 Ian trained at the University of Exeter and Central School of Speech & Drama, undertaking various production residences at Her Majesty’s, the Palace, Shaftesbury and Dominion Theatres.
 Further theatre credits in production or stage management include national tours of The Rocky Horror Show, Little Shop of Horrors and The Broadway Version of The Pirates of Penzance.
 He also joined the Theatre de Bastia in Corsica to lead a nine-month devising project, whilst also studying the comedies of Moliere and training in clowning in the Lecoq style.

 Returning to Britain, Ian co-founded Kickline Touring Theatre, for which he has directed national tours of Amadeus, Educating Rita, An Inspector Calls and My Baby Just Cares for Me; he co-produced Twinkle Little Star with Cheltenham Everyman Theatre and was also production consultant for the international cabaret duo, Kit & the Widow for ten years.
-In recent years, Ian has written and directed Exeter Corn Exchange’s pantomimes, including Beauty & the Beast, Aladdin, Snow White starring Sandra Dickinson, Cinderella and Dick Whittington starring Peter Duncan.
+In recent years, Ian has written and directed Exeter Corn Exchange’s pantomimes, including Beauty & the Beast, Snow White starring Sandra Dickinson, Jack & the Beanstalk and Dick Whittington starring Peter Duncan.

-Having gained a PGCE in Drama and a postgraduate diploma in directing text with young people, Ian is also co-founder of the award-winning drama school, Stage by Stage.
+Having gained a PGCE in Drama and a postgraduate diploma in directing text with young people, Ian is the long-standing Head of Drama at the award-winning drama school, Stage by Stage.
 He has directed over one hundred plays and musicals for the students, including Romeo & Juliet, Waiting for Godot, Much Ado about Nothing, Under Milk Wood, Mother Courage, The Tempest, Starlight Express, Beauty & the Beast, Sweeney Todd, Godspell, Children of Eden, Seussical the Musical and Anyone Can Whistle, locally and at the Edinburgh Festival and Her Majesty’s in London.
 Ian’s students have gone on to successful careers in the West End, with the National Theatre and R.S.C. and even as Hollywood movie producers.

 Born in Birmingham in 1969, Ian began piano lessons at an early age, and subsequently took up the bassoon, and later the saxophone, flute, recorder, trumpet, trombone, tuba, ukulele and Appalachian dulcimer.
 He started composing when at secondary school and produced several play scores and an orchestral piece before going on to university.
 At the Royal Northern College of Music in Manchester he studied Composition under Anthony Gilbert, and was commissioned to write a chamber work for Granada Television before further study for his PGCE at Reading.